SJTU-ViSYS/M2DGR/README.md

 ## Updates
+2022.02.18   We have upload a brand new SLAM dataset with GNSS, vision and IMU information.
+Here is our link [SJTU-GVI](https://github.com/sjtuyinjie/SJTU_GVI).
+Different from M2DGR, new data is captured on a real car and it records GNSS raw measurements with a Ublox ZED-F9P device to facilitate GNSS-SLAM.
+Give us a star if you like it!

+2022.02.01   Our work has been accepted by ICRA2022!

 2022.01.10   We will upload more brand new datasets soon!
 Please follow our work!

-2022.02.01   Our work has been accepted by ICRA2022!

 ## 1.LICENSE
 This work is licensed under MIT license.
 International License and is provided for academic purpose.
 If you are interested in our project for commercial purposes, please contact us on 1195391308@qq.com for further communication.